LuckyKo/rimworldmods/SocialInteractions/README.md

 ### Dating System
 1. Pawns will naturally attempt to go on dates with others
-2. Right-click on a pawn and select "Chat" to manually initiate conversations
-3. Dates progress through Joy and Lovin stages automatically
+2. Dates progress through Joy and Lovin stages automatically
-4. Compatible couples may engage in intimate interactions
+3. Compatible couples may engage in intimate interactions

+### Manual Interactions
+Click on the "Chat With" button in a pawn's action bar and select another pawn to manually initiate conversations between two pawns.

 ### Combat Taunts
 Pawns will automatically shout during combat situations: